False Positives in Static Code Analysis

 “Too many false positives” is probably the most common excuse for avoiding static analysis.
 But static analysis doesn’t have to be so noisy.

-Years ago, the biggest challenge in static code analysis was trying to find more and more interesting things to check.
+Years ago, the biggest challenge in software static analysis was trying to find more and more interesting things to check.
 In Parasoft’s original CodeWizard product back in the early 90s, we had 30-some rules based on items from Scott Meyers’ book, Effective C++.
 It was what I like to think of as “Scared Straight for programmers.”
 I mentioned this once to Scott, and while he hadn’t thought of if that way… it did give him a pretty good laugh.

 Since then, static analysis researchers have constantly worked to push the envelope of what can be detected, expanding what static analysis can do, and identifying defects rather than just a piece of weak code.
 But it still suffers from false positives.
 Static analysis has changed the user’s focus, from hardening the code to searching for bugs, which is great, but now one of the most common hurdles people run into with static code analysis is trying to make sense of the results they get.

 Although people do say, “I wish static analysis would catch ____” (name your favorite unfindable bug).
 It’s far more common to hear, “Wow, I have way too many results!” or “Static analysis is noisy!” or “Static analysis false positives are overwhelming!”
 So as a software testing organization, it’s our job to continue to solve that problem for our customers —to continue to provide tools and features that help you sort through the results you’re getting and understand which issues represent the most risk.